Davisville, Wentworth Falls

-Davisville is a heritage-listed former YWCA women's home, residence and commune and now residence and bed and breakfast at 63-67 Falls Road, Wentworth Falls, City of Blue Mountains, New South Wales, Australia.
+Davisville is a heritage-listed former YWCA women's home, residence and commune and now residence and bed and breakfast in the Blue Mountains at 63-67 Falls Road, Wentworth Falls, New South Wales, Australia.
 It was built from 1888 to 1920 by David Davis, Sydney builder.
 It is also known as Rennie House.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The first land grant in the area of Wentworth Falls was of 61 acre to Edward Dougherty in 1857.
 The property on which Davisville was built was originally part of Dougherty's grant.
 In 1858 the land was bought by Archibald Campbell who owned it while the subdivision of Brasfort was formed.
 His daughters sold the Davisville subdivision to David Davis in 1888.
 Davis was an early purchaser of land along Falls Road (then Boonara Street).
 He appears to have built/ developed or owned a number of houses along Falls Road including no. 69, 74, 85 and 63.

 David Davis, a Sydney builder, erected his eponymous holiday home in 1888 just north of the laid-out village of Brasfort, later Wentworth Falls.
 Davis clearly used materials from older houses in the building of Davisville, which has confused interpretation of the interior.
 There seem to have been additions made to the footprint of the house after 1913, if a rough sketch of that date can be trusted.

 A c.
 1920 photo of Davisville indicates the presence of the current footprint of the house including the verandah enclosures to the south, the Monterey pine (Pinus radiata) plantings along the northern boundary (large by this time), the tennis court on the north lawn and the Monterey pine tree adjacent to the tennis court.
 The Monterey pine on the southern side of the garden is not present in this photo.
 Davis finally sold the house in 1920 to the Young Women's Christian Association, which used it as a holiday home under the name Rennie House.
 Miss M. Stephens was resident at the house on behalf first of the YWCA and then their successors, the Christian Alliance of Women and Girls, from 1920 until after 1947.